-There’s always been some debate over how much a domain extension influences search rankings (if any).
+There’s always been some debate over how much a domain name extension influences search rankings (if any).
 And while you’ll find people on both ends of this argument, it’s generally considered to have some effect.

 As we’ve stated extensively in this post, always choose the .com name if it’s available.
 But if it’s taken, .net, .co, and other well-known TLDs are considered reasonable options.
 Low-quality TLDs, like .info, .biz, or .name will not have a positive impact on traffic (though they won’t technically have an adverse impact).

-How your site eventually ranks is based on many more factors than simply your domain name.
+How your site eventually ranks is based on many more factors than simply your domain names.
 Things like meta data and semantic signals play a bigger role than they used to.
 No longer is it about exact match domains and exact match anchor text.

-Another SEO implication is age of the domain and existing links.
+Another SEO implication is age of the domain and existing links/existing domain.
 If the domain has been live and has had some basic content for a couple of years it may already be out of the Google sandbox (so called), than a domain you simply pick up on Godaddy for $10.

-This has more to do with the actual domain name than it does with the domain extension, but it’s worth mentioning.
+This has more to do with the actual domain name than it does with the domain name extension, but it’s worth mentioning.

 It’s easy to get so caught up in the need to secure a .com website that you end up taking things too far.
 While it’s good if you can find a way to get a TLD, you should avoid the following: